dmbarbour/wikilon/docs/NetworkModel.md

 * a *global* part, uniquely naming an AVM in the global network
 * a *local* part, for secure routing and context within the AVM

+The *context* is the unforgeable element of our capabilities.

-An outgoing message will have at least two parts:
+An outgoing message will then have at least a capability to indicate its destination, and content to carry information.
+In addition, we may need some information to properly handle failure conditions and message pipelining.

-* a *capability* to specify where the value is going
-* the *content* of the message: a plain old ABC value

-#### Secure Global Addressing
+#### Global Addressing

 The global part of a capability shall simply be the secure hash of an ABC value resource that provides:

 * a public cryptographic key in a widely acceptable format
 * an association list having text keys and ad-hoc metadata

 I expect RSA and some specific ECC curves would be widely acceptable.
-I favor ECC and perhaps just choosing one curve, such as Ed448 or M-383 (cf. [safe curves](http://safecurves.cr.yp.to/)).
+I favor ECC and perhaps choosing just one initial curve, such as Ed448 or M-383 (cf. [safe curves](http://safecurves.cr.yp.to/)).

 Anyhow, the public key enables the sender to autenticate the receiver, guarding against man-in-the-middle attacks.
 A little extra protocol can help guard against replay attacks (and provide idempotence).